mikemccand/luceneutil/README.txt

 Run the setup script from the clone:

-  * python src/python/setup.py -download -prepareTrunk
+  * python src/python/setup.py -download

 this will setup all necessary directories in the clones parent directory and downloads a 5GB compressed Wikipedia line doc file from an Apache Mirror.
 If you don't want to download the large data file just remove the -download flag from the commandline.

-The -prepareTrunk checks out the latest Apache Lucene trunk into the clones parent directory.
-If you have an existing checkout you can skip this option as well.

-To run luceneutils benchmark scrips you also need a competitor that runs against the checked out trunk.
+To run luceneutils benchmark scripts you typically need two trunk checkouts.

 You can either copy the trunk folder and apply a patch to it or check it out again with a different name: